-- 1. Authorized employees of the Agency and the Social Security Administration; - 2.
-The individual's attorney, legal guardian or someone with power of attorney; - An individual who the recipient has asked to serve as his representative AND who has supplied confidential information for the case record which helped to establish eligibility (i.e., bank statements, income verification); - 4.
-A court of law, when the case record is subpoenaed. - 5.
-The Federally Facilitated Health Insurance Marketplace (FFM) when the individual is determined Medicaid ineligible for specific reasons, e.g., income, in one of the Families and Individuals Eligibility groups.
+- 3. An individual who the recipient has asked to serve as his representative AND who has supplied confidential information for the case record which helped to establish eligibility (i.e., bank statements, income verification); - 4.
+A court of law, when the case record is subpoenaed. - The Federally Facilitated Health Insurance Marketplace (FFM) when the individual is determined Medicaid ineligible for specific reasons, e.g., income, in one of the Families and Individuals Eligibility groups.